-Australian Volunteers for International Development are an important part of Australia's aid program.
+Australian volunteers are an important part of Australia's aid program.
 They contribute their knowledge, skills, time and goodwill to making a difference to the lives of people in developing countries.

 From a midwife in Cambodia to a business development mentor in Indonesia, Australian volunteers contribute a wide range of skills and professional expertise to Australia's aid program.